 Kids are expensive.
-There’s no getting around the clothes, the school fees, the birthday parties that seem to happen every single weekend and the food.
-Yep these little critters of yours have to eat.
-Every.Single.Day.
+There’s no getting around the clothes, school fees and birthday parties and food.

-So, come weekends, how do you get the family out and about, without applying for a second bond in order to do so?
+So, come weekends, how do you get the family out and about without applying for a second bond?

-Artificially erected life savers such as kid friendly venues exist, but always at a cost.
-There’s the meal, the drinks (wine, if you’re me), the tipping of the childminders and the additional activities for kids to take part in (the first time I saw how much it was for my friend’s son to paint a ceramic statue in the shape of a deformed robot, I nearly wept)
+Artificially erected lifesavers such as kid-friendly venues exist, but often coming at a cost.
+There’s the meal, the drinks (wine, if you’re me), tips for the childminders and the additional activities for kids to take part in (the first time I saw how much it was for my friend’s son to paint a ceramic statue in the shape of a deformed robot, I nearly wept).

 - Pack a picnic and hit the park – the kids can run around and work off some energy and later you can pretend to help them look for the chocolate you ate while they were playing.